AEROGEL A2f are 1000x1480 mm size boards provided on pallet (Fig.1.a).

 Lower panels are placed on a thin elastic support, such a synthetic separation strip.

-Contact between AEROGEL-HF and adjacent building elements should be avoided.
+Contact between AEROGEL A2f and adjacent building elements shall be avoided.

 Cutted side should be placed to ceiling,floor or wall so all joints between panels will be tapered edge provided.